-Climate changes that have significant physical effects, such as increased frequency and severity of storms, droughts, floods and other climatic events, as well as shifts in temperature and precipitation patterns have the potential to cause physical damage to our assets or disrupt our supply chains and thus could have an adverse effect on our operations.
-Additionally, changing meteorological conditions, particularly temperature, may result in changes to the amount, timing, or location of demand for energy or our customer's production, which could reduce the need for our services.
-While our consideration of changing climatic conditions and inclusion of safety factors in our design is intended to reduce the uncertainties that climate change and other events may potentially introduce, our ability to mitigate the adverse impacts of these events depends in part on the effectiveness of our facilities, particularly those located in coastal or flood prone areas, and our disaster preparedness and response and business continuity planning, which may not have considered or be prepared for every eventuality.
+Climate changes that have significant physical effects, such as increased frequency and severity of storms, droughts, floods and other climatic events, as well as shifts in temperature and precipitation patterns have the potential to cause physical damage to PAA's assets or disrupt its supply chains and thus could have an adverse effect on its operations.
+Additionally, changing meteorological conditions, particularly temperature, may result in changes to the amount, timing, or location of demand for energy or PAA's customer's production, which could reduce the need for its services.
+While PAA's consideration of changing climatic conditions and inclusion of safety factors in its design is intended to reduce the uncertainties that climate change and other events may potentially introduce, PAA's ability to mitigate the adverse impacts of these events depends in part on the effectiveness of its facilities, particularly those located in coastal or flood prone areas, and its disaster preparedness and response and business continuity planning, which may not have considered or be prepared for every eventuality.

-Although it is not possible at this time to predict how legislation or new regulations that may be adopted to address GHG emissions and climate change would impact our business, any such future laws and regulations could result in increased compliance costs or additional operating restrictions, and could have a material adverse effect on our business, demand for our services, financial condition, results of operations and cash flows.
+Although it is not possible at this time to predict how legislation or new regulations that may be adopted to address GHG emissions and climate change would impact PAA's business, any such future laws and regulations could result in increased compliance costs or additional operating restrictions, and could have a material adverse effect on PAA's business, demand for its services, financial condition, results of operations and cash flows.

-Laws and regulations pertaining to the protection of threatened and endangered species or to critical habitat, wetlands and natural resources could delay, restrict or prohibit our and our customers' operations and cause us or our customers to incur substantial costs that may have a material adverse effect on our results of operations.
+Laws and regulations pertaining to the protection of threatened and endangered species or to critical habitat, wetlands and natural resources could delay, restrict or prohibit PAA's and its customers' operations and cause PAA or its customers to incur substantial costs that may have a material adverse effect on its results of operations.

 In the United States, the Endangered Species Act ("ESA") and comparable state laws were established to protect endangered and threatened species.
 Under the ESA, if a species is listed as threatened or endangered, restrictions may be imposed on activities that have the potential to adversely affect that species' habitat.
 Similar protections are given to migratory birds under the Migratory Bird Treaty Act, Canada's Species at Risk Act, and analogous provincial laws and regulations.
-Some of our operations are conducted in areas where protected species or their habitats are known to exist, and from time to time our development plans have been impacted in these areas.
-We may be obligated to develop and implement plans to avoid potential adverse effects to protected species and their habitats, and we may be delayed, restricted or prohibited from conducting operations in certain locations or during certain seasons, such as breeding and nesting seasons, when our operations could have an adverse effect on the species.
-Additionally, the designation of previously unprotected species or the re-designation of underprotected species as threatened or endangered in areas where we or our customers conduct operations could cause us to incur increased costs arising from species protection measures or could result in delays, restrictions or prohibitions on our customers' development and production activities that could have a material adverse effect on our results of operations.
+Some of PAA's operations are conducted in areas where protected species or their habitats are known to exist, and from time to time PAA's development plans have been impacted in these areas.
+PAA may be obligated to develop and implement plans to avoid potential adverse effects to protected species and their habitats, and PAA may be delayed, restricted or prohibited from conducting operations in certain locations or during certain seasons, such as breeding and nesting seasons, when its operations could have an adverse effect on the species.
+Additionally, the designation of previously unprotected species or the redesignation of under-protected species as threatened or endangered in areas where PAA or its customers conduct operations could cause PAA to incur increased costs arising from species protection measures or could result in delays, restrictions or prohibitions on PAA's customers' development and production activities that could have a material adverse effect on its results of operations.

-Risks Inherent in an Investment in Us
+Risks Inherent in an Investment in PAA

-Cost reimbursements due to our general partner may be substantial and will reduce our cash available for distribution to unitholders.
+Cost reimbursements due to PAA's general partner may be substantial and will reduce PAA's cash available for distribution to its unitholders.